Harin Fernando arrested over Messi number 10 t-shirt

 The former MP later said he will withdraw from canvassing but if he wins the election he will visit the Election Commission officials who obstructed him in Badulla.

-Fernando losty the 2024 Parliament Election.
+Fernando lost the 2024 Parliament Election.
 (Colombo Gazette)